Main content | back to top

 It is versatile.
 A gas-fired plant takes much less time to start and stop than a coal-fired plant.
 This flexibility also backs-up intermittent sources of energy, such as solar and wind.

-Gas is the cleanest-burning fossil fuel, producing around half the carbon dioxide and just one tenth of the air pollutants that coal does when burnt to generate electricity.
+Gas is the cleanest-burning hydrocarbon, producing around half the carbon dioxide and just one tenth of the air pollutants that coal does when burnt to generate electricity.
 There is enormous potential to reduce near term CO2 emissions and air pollution by using gas instead of coal.

 Gas is now so widely available that it can also help countries deal with short-term supply disruptions.
 In the aftermath of the Fukushima disaster, for example, Japan relied on liquefied natural gas (LNG) to make up much of its lost electricity supply after its nuclear reactors shut down.